Doctor Aunty: Deepak Budki

 purchase some local handicrafts.
 After a few days, I reached Lalita's residence

-to see them off as they were leaving for Delhi early next morning.
+to see them off as they were leaving for Delhi early the next morning.

 words to express my thanks to you."